AI Agents & Tools

 - Motion-aware resynthesis (via AnimateDiff or ControlNet)

-- Optional: audio-to-sync for speech-matched video
+- Optional: Audio-to-sync for speech-matched video

 We deploy this workflow using TensorOne Clusters to parallelize each stage.